Bitfury Celebrates Its Fifth Anniversary

-“Now, just five lightning-fast years later, our dreams are coming to life, and we are the world’s leading full-service Blockchain company,” the blog post goes on.
+“Now, just five lightning-fast years later, our dreams are coming to life, and we are the world’s leading full-service Blockchain company,” he added.

-BitFury is also active in the Republic of Georgia, where, aside from several datacenters, it intends to implement a blockchain service for buying and selling land plot property titles, registration of new rights, and registration of deeds and notary certification of papers.
+Bitfury is also active in the former Soviet republic of Georgia, where, aside from several datacenters, it intends to implement a blockchain service for buying and selling land plot property titles, registration of new rights, and registration of deeds and notary certification of papers.
 Additionally, the company is now preparing to hold the Third Annual Blockchain Summit at Sir Richard Branson’s Necker island.

 “The best news is that we are just getting started!
 We have a lot of work to do, and the coming year is filled with much promise and limitless opportunity,” Vavilov concluded.